 Recommendations

-Having reviewed and inventoried the existing mechanisms related to Staff accountability, it is clear that current documents do not address the concerns raised by the larger community on this issue.
-Therefore, the WP3 suggests that the CCWG takes the following actions:
+Having reviewed and inventoried the existing mechanisms related to Staff accountability, areas of improvement include clarifying expectations from staff as well as appropriate redress mechanisms. the CCWG recommends to take the following actions as part of its work stream 2 :

-a) Develop a document, as part of WS 2, that clearly describes the role of ICANN staff vis a vis the ICANN Board and the ICANN community.
+a) Develop a document that clearly describes the role of ICANN staff vis a vis the ICANN Board and the ICANN community.
 This document should include a general description of the powers vested in ICANN staff by the ICANN Board of Directors which need, and do not need, approval of the ICANN Board of Directors.

 b) Review its current document so in the next version the IRP process is also applicable to Staff’s actions or inactions following an escalation path to be designed in WS2.

-c) Include a work plan as part of WS2 that considers the creation of a Code of Conduct, transparency criteria, training, and key performance indicators to be followed by Staff in relation to their interactions with all stakeholders, establishment of regular independent (internal + community) surveys/audits to track progress and identify areas that need improvement, establish appropriate processes to escalate issues that enable both community and staff members to raise issues.
-WS2 would include work done during the Ombudsman work of WP2 on the ability of Staff to use the Ombudsman for escalating or otherwise making the community aware of issues.

-d) Establish a commitment to carry a detailed working plan on enhancing Staff accountability as part of WS2 that includes realistic and meaningful access to redress by aggrieved parties that can demonstrate actual harm caused by ICANN staff action or inaction.
+c) consider the creation of a Code of Conduct, transparency criteria, training, and key performance indicators to be followed by Staff in relation to their interactions with all stakeholders, establishment of regular independent (internal + community) surveys/audits to track progress and identify areas that need improvement, establish appropriate processes to escalate issues that enable both community and staff members to raise issues.
+This work should be linked closely with the Ombudsman enhancement ítem of Work Stream 2. d) carry a detailed working plan on enhancing Staff accountability as part of WS2 that includes realistic and meaningful access to redress by aggrieved parties that can demonstrate actual harm caused by ICANN staff action or inaction.